-I have never had Dukkah before, even though I have seen it on the

-    shelves in various deli’s and Woolworths stores.
-When we went to Sofia’s

-    my dad ordered the dukkah spiced petite poissin.
-Inspired to finally

-    make some, I went shopping for hazelnuts which sat in their brown paper

-    bag on my kitchen counter for a week while I fought off the heat wave.
+I have never had Dukkah before, even though I have seen it on the shelves in various deli’s and Woolworths stores.
+When we went to Sofia’s my dad ordered the dukkah spiced petit poisson.
+Inspired to finally make some, I went shopping for hazelnuts which sat in their brown paper bag on my kitchen counter for a week while I fought off the heat wave.
 As soon as I could face the heat of the kitchen I gave this recipe a go!

-    The dukkah is great, and I used it immediately to make a dukkah

-    encrusted piece of tuna for supper.
-I have bottled some to take as a

-    thank you gift to the next person who invites us for dinner.
+The spice blend is great, and I used it immediately to crust a piece of tuna for supper.
+I have bottled some to take as a thank you gift to the next person who invites us for dinner.

-    - in a dry drying pan, toast the sesame seeds, coriander seeds and cumin
+- in a dry drying pan, toast the sesame seeds, coriander seeds and cumin seeds

-    seeds

 - remove and place into a blender with the salt

 - roast the hazelnuts and roughly chop them

 - add them to the blender

 - use the pulse function to grind to a coarse powder